lunamorrow/MDAnalysis.github.io/_posts/2025-02-09-Luna-Morrow-Final-Submission.md

 # Luna Morrow GSoC 2024 Final Submission Blog

 I can’t believe I am at the end of GSoC!
 This past 6 months has absolutely flown by, but I have learnt so much.
-I am really grateful for the amazing support I have had along the way from my mentors Hugo (hmacdope), Cédric (cbouy) and Xu (xhgchen).
+I am really grateful for the amazing support I have had along the way from my mentors Hugo ( @hmacdope ), Cédric ( @cbouy ) and Xu ( @xhgchen ).
 My body of work can be located on the MDAnalysis GitHub at [mda-openbabel-converter](https://github.com/MDAnalysis/mda-openbabel-converter).

 # Why a converter